igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 ### Shrink your tables

 Migrating to the new datastore backend is a good chance to refactor your schema.
-For those who has spend years working with relational database it is not a secret that typical SQL applications suffer from lots of tables.
-In SQL, it is not enough to have just "entities" tables: users, orders, etc. Often, you need to associate a product with colors, a blog post with tags or a user with permissions.
+For those who has spent years working with relational database it is not a secret that typical SQL applications suffer from lots of tables.
+In SQL, it is not enough to keep just "entities" tables: users, orders, etc. Often, you need to associate a product with colors, a blog post with tags or a user with permissions.
 That leads to `product_colors`, `post_tags` and other bridge tables.
 You join them in a query to "go through" from a user to their orders,